-Your call archive is legal dead-weight.
+Your call archive is legal dead weight.

 The letter lands on a Tuesday.

-It doesn't come from a regulator.
+It does not come from a regulator.
 It comes from a boutique law firm in California, attaching a draft class-action complaint.
 They claim your outbound dialer called an active number on the National Do Not Call Registry.
 They have the date, the timestamp, and a demand for eighty-five thousand dollars to walk away.

 You do what you always do: open the dialer database, find the record, export the WAV, and send it to your brand client to show the call was clean.